 Fun Things to Do in Mexico Beach, Florida

 I was first introduced to Mexico Beach, Florida about 15 years ago, and it was love at first sight.
 Growing up in the southeastern United States, I was immediately taken by the town’s charm and nostalgic feel.
+This quiet spot on the Gulf of Mexico is sometimes referred to as “Mayberry on the Water”.
+Located at the very tip of Bay County, Mexico Beach is located just past Florida’s Emerald Coast about 30 minutes from Panama City.

 It’s not often you find at beach town without any high-rise condos, chain restaurants or large-scale shopping malls.
 The folks are friendly and the white sand beaches are clean and plentiful.